-For me, 2017 is going to be very interesting, as shortly before Christmas my mother and I moved to London!
-Hence I’ve been very quiet in this blog over the last few weeks.
+Here we go then.
+2017 is going to be very interesting indeed, as shortly before Christmas my mother and I moved to London!
+Hence I’ve been very quiet in this blog recently.
 Relocating has been the plan for some time, but thanks to curveballs of one kind or another being thrown our way, it’s only during the past year that it’s finally come to fruition.
-It does feel like now is the right time though, that it’s been worth the wait to get this much needed fresh start.
+It does feel like now is the right time though, and we feel that it’s been worth the wait to get this much needed fresh start.

 I love London, and already feel very comfortable here, having visited regularly in the past because of relatives we have in the city.
-And the house we’ve moved into is one we’ve inherited.
+And the home we’ve moved into is one we’ve inherited.
 So we know the house, we know the area, we know how to use the trains and buses to get around, we know many of the attractions, and I’ve also familiarised myself with apps like Citymapper and Street View to help me get around.
-So in terms of navigating the city, I don’t have any concerns there, and have already done a bit of walking about, in amongst all the shopping and unpacking duties.
+So in terms of navigating the city, I don’t have any concerns there, and have already been doing a lot.

-The only real problem so far, however, has been getting the internet set up.
-Right now I’m using mobile data – which isn’t breaking the bank, but it’s money I would rather not be spending all the same.
-But it’s rather been forced upon me due to BT’s incompetence.
-So do excuse me while I have a quick rant about them…
+The only real problem we’ve had this month has been getting the internet set up.
+For a little while I was having to use mobile data – which wasn’t breaking the bank, but it was money I would rather not be spending all the same.
+But it was rather been forced upon me due to BT’s incompetence.

-It’s come about because I’m going to be a homeworker from next week (my employer offered it to me when I told them I was moving, as they wanted to keep me on, which I was very grateful for!).
-And, consequently, I’ve had a second line installed by my employer.
-All well and good, but this simple act seems to have thrown BT’s systems completely.
-And that in turn has led me to discover that BT’s customer service is useless.
-After originally assuring me they could easily transfer our internet service from our old property to the new one, it turns out to have been anything but simple.
+It’s because I’ve now become a homeworker, as my employer wanted to keep me on and offered to set me up, which I was very grateful for.
+And, consequently, my employer arranged for a second line to be installed in our new home,, as a dedicated work line.
+All well and good, but that simple act confused BT’s systems completely.
+After originally assuring me they could easily transfer our home internet service from our old property to the new one, it turned out to be anything but simple.

 We had arranged for the transfer to take place shortly before Christmas.
 But the day came around, and nothing happened.
 No emails from BT, no hub in the post, nothing.
 So I rang up that evening – only to discover that the order had failed shortly after it was originally placed.
 Frustrating in itself – but even more so considering they hadn’t told me!
 The guy promised to talk to a colleague and ring me back a few minutes later, but he never did.